jostylr/role-dnd-hybrid/src/data.md

         - 5+2CR
         - 10+10 minutes
     8:Transform into Gas
-        - Transform object into gas controllable by caster
+        - Transform objects into gas controllable by caster
+        - Gas can move at 10+5mph
+        - 1+1 hour
+        - Volume 20+10 ft radius of sphere, selective in that
-        -
+        - Range 100+100 ft
+        - For unwilling, spell attack-defence is used to determine transformation.
+If succeed, caster can disperse but each round spell attack vs defence is used to determine damage; if it fails, then transforms back.

 ### UM Earth